-However, those very same businesses are becoming increasingly focused on managing inventory and protecting working capital.
-With global procurement now a reality for many, balance sheets face increased pressure not least because of the rippling effect of Covid.
-And this is where supplier finance plays a critical – often overlooked – role.
+At the same time, these businesses are focusing on managing inventory and protecting working capital.
+With global procurement now a reality for many, balance sheets face increased pressure, which has not been made any easier due to the rippling effect of Covid.
+This is where supplier finance plays a critical yet often overlooked role.

-Supplier finance is certainly not new.
-It is the financing of an invoice once the buyer has accepted to pay.
-And it can be used at any number of stages in the value chain.
-But at its heart lies a simple transaction, a process that begins with a supplier sending an invoice to a buyer.
+Supplier finance is certainly not new — it is the financing of an invoice once the buyer has accepted to pay and can be used at any number of stages in the value chain.
+At its core lies a simple transaction, which begins with a supplier sending an invoice to a buyer.

-Once the buyer has approved the invoice it has in effect created a payment obligation.
-It is at this point that the supplier can sell that invoice to a financier.
-For the supplier possibly acing 90 days payment terms it means they can get funds within days – albeit at a lower cost – while the buyer can pay on pre-existing payment terms.
+Once the buyer has approved the invoice, it has, in effect, created a payment obligation.
+At this point, the supplier can sell that invoice to a financier.
+For the supplier, it means they can get funds within days – albeit at a lower cost – rather than waiting for up to 90 days while the buyer can pay on pre-existing payment terms.

-But the process does not necessarily start and end here.
+The process does not start and end at just that.
 Supplier finance can enter the extended supply chain at any point, for example:

-- Purchase orders: increasingly there are some finance organisations that are using buyer Master Purchase Orders for working capital facilities for key suppliers.
+- Purchase orders: increasingly, some finance organisations use buyer Master Purchase Orders for working capital facilities for key suppliers.

-- Vendor-managed inventory: also known as continuous replenishment or supplier-managed inventory, where payment is triggered once goods leave a warehouse
+- Vendor-managed inventory, continuous replenishment, or supplier-managed inventory: payment is triggered once goods leave a warehouse.

-- Inventory in transit financing: where monies are released when goods are being transported
+- Inventory in transit financing: where monies are released when goods are transported.

-For many the traditional post-shipment finance model of invoice financing still dominates – a model where a finance company provides supplier early payments as financing from buyer accepted invoices.
+For many, the traditional post-shipment finance model of invoice financing still dominates – a model where a finance company provides the supplier early payment as financing from buyer accepted invoices.

-The success of supplier finance is of course based on visibility and invoice data integrity.
-But as we can see the market for supplier finance is seeing some innovation with the ability of funding at many stages throughout the supply chain.
+The success of supplier finance is, of course, based on visibility and invoice data integrity.
+As we can see, the market for supplier finance is seeing some innovation with the ability of funding at many stages throughout the supply chain.